vercel/next.js/examples/with-stripe-typescript/README.md

     now secrets rm stripe_webhook_secret
     now secrets add stripe_webhook_secret whsec_***

-As the secrets are pulled into the application at deploy time, we will need to redeploy our app after we made changes to the secrets.
+As the secrets are set as env vars in the project at deploy time, we will need to redeploy our app after we made changes to the secrets.
 Run `now` again to redeploy with the new secret value.